London Bridge (Fergie song): Commercial performance

-Music video
+Music videos

-The accompanying music video for "London Bridge" was directed by Marc Webb.
-It was filmed at the Woolwich Barracks in Woolwich, South London in mid-June 2006, during The Black Eyed Peas' The Monkey Business Tour stop in the United Kingdom.
-Fergie collaborated with her group fellow members will.i.am, Taboo and apl.de.ap on the concept of the music video to make it more distinctive; they all made cameos in the video.
-She described the concept by saying: "We're doing this androgynous-type thing where my girls and I go into a Gentlemen's club and pull them into a bathroom and come back out in their clothes.
+The accompanying music video for "London Bridge", directed by Marc Webb, was filmed at Woolwich Barracks, South London in mid-June 2006, during the Black Eyed Peas' The Monkey Business Tour stop in the United Kingdom.
+Fergie collaborated with her fellow group members will.i.am, Taboo and apl.de.ap on the concept and all three appear in cameos in the video.
+She described the concept: "We're doing this androgynous-type thing where my girls and I go into a Gentlemen's club and pull them into a bathroom and come back out in their clothes.
 They're going to be dressed up really dapper and looking really handsome."

-For the video, Fergie brought in backup dancers who doubled as bodyguards, dressed as cholas—tough Mexican girls known for wearing dark lipstick and big hair—to make the video "have a bit more edge, be very distinct, be very mixed."
-Fergie is seen intermittently sailing down the River Thames just in front of Tower Bridge, which is not the same as London Bridge, despite the song title.
-Fergie based one of her outfits for the video on her family's crest and tartan, with some changes as she wanted it to be modernized.
-She also wears a tiara cocked to the side of her head to play off the royal title of her album and having the same last name and nickname as Sarah, Duchess of York.
+For the video Fergie brought in backup dancers who doubled as bodyguards, dressed as cholas—tough Mexican girls known for wearing dark lipstick and big hair—to make the video "have a bit more edge, be very distinct, be very mixed."
+Fergie is seen intermittently sailing down the River Thames in front of Tower Bridge, not London Bridge as in the song's title.
+Fergie based one of her outfits for the video on her family's crest and tartan, modernize it somewhat.
+She also wears a tiara cocked to the side of her head, a play on the royal title of her album and her having the same nickname as Sarah, Duchess of York.
 A decade after its original premiere, the music video was uploaded to Fergie's Vevo channel on August 4, 2016.

+In July 2025, Fergie filmed a second "London Bridge" music video for Too Much, which takes place at the London Bridge and features Megan Stalter.
+Fergie said that, despite being on hiatus, "I loved this idea, and I loved—especially at this time in my life—just being a little bit messier, a little bit goofier, and just having fun with life."